madgen/madgen.github.io/posts/2021-06-27-Typed-Programs-Dont-Leak-Data.md

 candidate passwords.
 The longer rejection takes, the longer password prefix can be deduced.

-There are multitude of ways of mitigating these problems both dynamic and static.
-In this post, we focus on one productive static approach.
-Namely, we implement a type system that regulates explicit and implicit dataflows as well as non-termination as a covert channel.
-See [the end of this post](#final-words) for references.
+There are multitude of ways of mitigating these problems using both dynamic and static methods.
+In this post, we focus on **a type system that regulates explicit and implicit dataflows as well as non-termination as a covert channel**.
+This approach has no runtime impact, covers all executions, and is compositional, hence easy to scale.
+See [the end of this post](#final-words) for its foundations.

 We won't shy away from harnessing the full might of GHC.
+If you are comfortable with Generalised Algebraic Datatypes (GADTs), it should be easy to follow along.
-The necessary imports, extensions, and typechecker plugin can be found at [the end of this post](#full-program) as well as [this repository](https://github.com/madgen/volpano-smith).
+Otherwise, you can visit one of many GADT tutorials out there (including [my exposition on type-level prgramming in Haskell](/posts/2019-10-03-Verifying-the-Titular-Properties-of-a-Leftist-Heap.html) that includes GADTs and much more) and come back.
+Alternatively, the privacy-related ideas should be accessible by following the prose and the inference rules alone.
+If you want to follow along using Haskell, the necessary imports, extensions, and typechecker plugin can be found at [the end of this post](#full-program) as well as [this repository](https://github.com/madgen/volpano-smith).